 Alopecia is a result of chemotherapy drugs attacking fast-growing cells.
 Because hair follicles grow rapidly, systemic chemo drugs that combat the disease often attack hair cells at the same time.

 While hair loss is a side effect of some cancer treatments, it doesn’t happen to everyone.
 Even when two people are taking the same drug, each person may experience different side effects.
 Your oncologist can answer questions about which side effects are more common with your treatment.

 If hair loss is going to happen, it most often starts within two weeks of treatment and gets worse 1-2 months after starting therapy.
+Most often, hair comes off in clumps during shampoo or brushing.
+Other times, clumps of hair may come off while you are sleeping and can be found on your pillow in the morning.
 Hair often starts to grow back before treatment ends.